 Special Guest Faculty

-The program is open to violinists, violists, cellists, pianists, voice students and wind players.
+The program is open to violinists, violists, cellists, pianists and wind players.
 Applicants must submit an audio sample (CD or DVD) of an audition piece with their application.
 Note: NSMA students are not required to submit an audition tape.

 b) A letter of recommendation from the candidate’s teacher